 |Page tools: Print Page Print All RSS Search this Product|

-Ms Ryan also noted that the entry rate of businesses into the economy increased in the year to June 2017 to 15.1 per cent compared with 14.6 per cent in 2016.
-At the same time, there has been an increase in the exit rate of businesses, with an exit rate of 12.0 per cent at June 2017 compared with 12.3 per cent at June 2016.
+Ms Ryan also noted that the entry rate of businesses into the economy increased in the year to June 2018 to 15.8 per cent, compared with 15.1 per cent in 2017.
+At the same time, there has been an increase in the exit rate of businesses, with an exit rate of 12.5 per cent at June 2018 compared with 12.0 per cent at June 2017.

-Agriculture, Forestry and Fishing has continued to have the largest total decrease in the number of businesses (1,634 businesses, or -0.9 per cent).
+Agriculture, Forestry and Fishing has continued to have the largest decrease in the number of businesses (1,634 businesses, or -0.9 per cent).
 Forestry was the largest contributor to this decline with an 11 per cent decrease.

 These documents will be presented in a new window.